hotosm/learnosm/beginner/introduction.rst

 you, but perhaps not to someone else who would have drawn their own map in a different way.
 Because your map is merely on paper, it is difficult to get that information to others.
-This is why making your map on a computer, in such a way that anyone can access it, can be much more valuable.OpenStreetMap is a tool for creating and sharing map information.
+This is why making your map on a computer, in such a way that anyone can access it, can be much more valuable.
+OpenStreetMap is a tool for creating and sharing map information.
 Anyone can contribute to OSM, and thousands of people add to the project every day.
 Users draw maps on computers, rather than paper, but as we will see in this guide, drawing a map